imagineLife/big-site/content/mongo/performance/Indexes/partial.md

 - cant specify a partial filter expression AND a sparse option
 - the `_id` cannot be partially indexed
   - every doc HAS to have a fully indexed `_id` field
+- shard keys can't be a partial index

 #### Partial Index available conditions